NTURacingTeam/nturt_can_parser/doc/README.md

 - raise: std::runtime_error
   - If the hightest byte occupied by the data stored in this frame is greater to dlc.

-### frequency:
+### period:

-- The frequency at which this frame is sent to can bus, if set to 0, the frame will not be sent to can bus.
+- The period at which this frame is sent to can bus, if set to 0, the frame will not be sent to can bus.
 - type: double
 - required: false
   - Default to 0.